Comcast gives away Xfinity Flex TV device, pounding shares of Roku

-(Reuters) - Comcast Corp said on Wednesday it will offer internet customers a free streaming media set top box that works with other services, stepping up competition with Roku Inc in the market for a device that organizes multiple subscriptions.
+(Reuters) - Comcast Corp (CMCSA.O) said on Wednesday it will offer internet customers a free streaming media set top box that works with other services, stepping up competition with Roku Inc in the market for a device that organizes multiple subscriptions.

-Roku’s stock tumbled nearly 14% and was on track for its worst one-day loss since March as investors reacted to the increased competition against the Silicon Valley company’s own streaming products.
+Roku’s (ROKU.O) stock tumbled nearly 14% and was on track for its worst one-day loss since March as investors reacted to the increased competition against the Silicon Valley company’s own streaming products.
 Roku’s stock has surged over 300% in 2019 and recently traded at almost 13 times expected sales, according to Refinitiv data.

 Comcast said internet customers who had paid $5 per month for the Xfinity Flex now would get it for free